zerolovesea/RecLib/README.md

 ## Introduction

-RecForge is a modern recommendation system framework built on PyTorch, providing a unified modeling, training, and evaluation experience for researchers and engineering teams.
+NextRec is a modern recommendation system framework built on PyTorch, providing a unified modeling, training, and evaluation experience for researchers and engineering teams.
 The framework adopts a modular design with rich built-in model implementations, data-processing tools, and production-ready training components, enabling quick coverage of multiple recommendation scenarios.

 > This project draws on several open-source recommendation libraries, with the general layers referencing the mature implementations in [torch-rechub](https://github.com/datawhalechina/torch-rechub)￼.
 These part of codes is still in its early stage and is being gradually replaced with our own implementations.
 If you find any bugs, please submit them in the issue section.
 Contributions are welcome.